fastmcp-me/seitrace-mcp/README.md

 ## End-to-End Test ✅

-Run the E2E to verify the 3-layer flow and (optionally) a live positive-call:
+Run the E2E to verify the root resource flow and (optionally) a live positive-call:

 ```bash
 # Optionally provide your API key so the positive path runs